zsiki/GeoEasy/doc/step_by_step.rst

 	  231      88568.240   2281.760   650252.518   248692.628
 	  232      88619.860   3159.880   650304.141   249570.746

 In the first block the formula of the transformation is given.
-The second blok contains the common points coordinates and the errors.
-In the third block the transformated coordinates are given, those points can be found here which have coodinates in thesource dataset but not in the taget dataset.
+The second block contains the coordinates of common points and the errors.
+In the third block the transformated coordinates are given, those points can be found here which have coodinates in the source dataset but not in the taget dataset.

 .. note::